james-cranley/Python30/README.md

   <summary>Screenshot Jupyter Lab</summary>
   <img src="./screenshots/win_jupyterlab.png" alt="WHat Jupyter Lab should look like if it works.">
  </details>

- - **If you do not see this then contact me in advance**.
-We won't have time to troublehsoot installation on the day...
+ **If you do not see jupyter lab with these icons then something has gone wrong.
+Please contact me in advance** since we won't have time to troublehsoot installation on the day...